-The electronic key must be outside the vehicle, within a range of approx. 1 metre.
+The electronic key must be outside the vehicle, within a range of approximately one 3 ft.

 Locking

 Close doors, load compartment and fuel filler flap.
 If the driver's door is not closed properly, the central locking system will not work.